-7. Timing of Disclosures
+6. Timing of Disclosures.

-Disclosure of information regarding compensation or fees must be made reasonably in advance of entering into, renewing or extending the contract for services.
-All of the required disclosures need not be contained in the same document and may be provided in electronic format.

 - a.
-During the term of the contract, any change to the previously furnished information must be disclosed within 60 days (expanded from 30 days under the proposed regulations) of the service provider's becoming informed of the change. - b.
+General.
+Disclosure of information regarding compensation or fees must be made reasonably in advance of entering into, renewing or extending the contract for services. - b.
+Changes in Information.
+During the term of the contract, any change to the previously furnished information must be disclosed within 60 days (expanded from 30 days under the proposed regulations) of the service provider's becoming informed of the change.
+The final 2012 regulations relax the 60-day rule for recordkeeping platforms and fiduciaries of look-through investments by providing that disclosure of any changes to investment information must be made at least annually.
+This eliminates the need to make frequent or even non-stop notifications with regard to minor modifications of investment information. - c.
 In contrast to the proposed regulation, the final rule provides that a service contract will not fail to be reasonable (i.e., there will not be a prohibited transaction) solely because the service provider makes an error, provided that the service provider has acted in good faith and with reasonable diligence.
+Errors or omissions must be disclosed within 30 days of the service provider's acquiring

+The Wagner Law Group - Focusing on ERISA, Employee Benefits, Executive Compensation, Estate Planning and Employment Law

-Errors or omissions must be disclosed within 30 days of the service provider's acquiring knowledge of the error or omission. - c.
-When an investment contract, product or entity is initially determined not to hold plan assets but this fact changes, if the covered plan's investment continues, disclosures are required as soon as practicable, but not later than 30 days from the date on which the service provider acquires knowledge that the investment vehicle holds plan assets. - 8.
-Curing Disclosure Failures: Prohibited Transaction Exemption - a.
-Relief for Plan Sponsor.
-As under the proposed 408(b)(2) regulations, the final rule provides that a service provider's failure to comply with the disclosure obligations results in a prohibited transaction.
-Because the prohibited transaction could adversely affect the plan sponsor or similar plan fiduciary, the DOL had proposed a separate class exemption that would have provided relief for the plan fiduciary.
-This exemption is now incorporated into the final regulation.
-There is no relief for a service provider that fails to comply with the disclosure requirements.
+- knowledge of the error or omission.
+Under the final 2012 rule, this treatment also applies to errors or omissions that occur with respect to disclosure updates. - d.
+When an investment contract, product or entity is initially determined not to hold plan assets but this fact changes, if the covered plan's investment continues, disclosures are required as soon as practicable, but not later than 30 days from the date on which the service provider acquires knowledge that the investment vehicle holds plan assets.

+7. Curing Disclosure Failures: Prohibited Transaction Exemption